jayprophit/cs50-Python/README.md

 Functions
 Varaibes
-Consitionals - true or false
+Conditionals - true or false
 Loops - repeated again and again set number of times Exceptions - except errors
 Libraries - 3rd party code or code you have writen to be reused as many times as desired